 So, of course it’s up to you which standard you want to use in the design phase of your product, but what can be recommended is to use a software tool for reliability prediction.
 There are different tools on the market that can be applied to different standards, do your homework to know which is right for you.
 This is a good way to compare the different calculation methods and to decide which reliability prediction results should be applied for the design process of the product.

-I hope I have helped your understanding of this topic by giving you an insider’s view into reliability engineering.
+I hope I have helped you to get a better understanding of that topic by giving you an insider’s view into reliability engineering.
 If you need support during integration of reliability engineering process, Lorit Consultancy GmbH is looking forward to supporting you on your way!
 Feel free to contact us: email@example.com

 By Dijaz Maric, Quality Management & Reliability Engineering Consultant